 - Playing Against Type: While Of What Far Sea Upon What Unknown Ground is less than five minutes long, it still fits the Bull of Heaven drone rock theme.
 However, I Watched You Enter Your Home From Inside A Dumpster is not only short (at 7 minutes), it's a simple piano piece.
 While the band is best known for their extremely repetitive, stripped-down, unproduced sound, A Feeling for the Order Lying Behind the Appearance is an intricate avant-garde jazz piece using many instruments and production techniques, and Four Years Ago?
 Opium. is an extremely short experimental hip hop piece.

-- The summer of 2013 saw Bull of Heaven release a multitude of stoner rock pieces, all of varying lengths.
+- 2013 saw Bull of Heaven release a multitude of stoner rock pieces, all of varying lengths.

 - Spoken Word In Music: A Beautiful Dog, Become Smaller and Smaller, For Idle Dreams of Things Which Cannot Be.

 - Textless Album Cover: Usually averted, but played straight starting with "And the Bones and the Sinews Were Polished by the Wear".

 - Three Chords and the Truth: Well, more like just three chords and some variation, with Return of Ghost Sheriff (Werewolves Are Chasing Me).
 However, it doesn't quite fit, as it's still 43 minutes long.

 - Voice of the Legion: ''Be Not Daunted Thereby, Nor Terrified, Nor Awed''.